 Make sure they are acquainted with chord inversions for the left hand as shown in the cadence progressions of these free "Key of --" sheets, and then they will find the Em chords changing to the Am and suspended Em chords easy and fun.

-Actually, I doubt this music was written for Halloween, but just about the antics of or mischief a kind of elf-like being, a sprite.
+This music was written about the antics or mischief of a kind of elf-like being, a sprite.
 From Wikipedia:

 Thank you, Tabitha, for this easy-to-read version of The Merry Kobold!

 Download scary music De Boself, free classical sheet music